Director (8th year at FTCNS)

-Laura brings a background in educational leadership and teaching, along with five years of being an FTCNS parent and board member to her role as Director.
-In this role, she leads and supports our teaching staff, works with students, teachers, and families to ensure each child’s optimal development, and coordinates with various committees to facilitate the day-to-day operations and long term growth and improvement of the school.
-Before joining the FTCNS community, Laura worked as the PreK-12 Social Science Coordinator for the Champaign schools and as a teacher at New Trier High School.
-Laura holds both a Masters in the Art of Teaching and a Masters in Educational Organization and Leadership, and is certified to teach and serve as a principal in Illinois.
-Laura is passionate about putting creative play and problem solving and a focus on socio-emotional development at the center of early childhood education.
+Laura brings a background in educational leadership, teaching, and anti-bias work, along with her years as an FTCNS parent and board member to her role as Director.
+In this role, she leads and supports our teaching staff, works with students, teachers, and families to ensure each child’s optimal development, and coordinates with parent volunteers to facilitate the day-to-day operations and long term growth and improvement of the school.
+Before joining the FTCNS community, Laura worked as the PreK-12 Social Science Coordinator for the Champaign, IL schools and as a teacher at New Trier High School.
+Laura holds both a Masters in the Art of Teaching and a Masters in Educational Organization and Leadership, is certified to teach and serve as a principal in Illinois, and has worked in multiple settings as a SEED (Seeking Educational Equity and Diversity) facilitator.
+Laura is passionate about offering children and their families a truly welcoming first school experience centered on creative play, authentic problem solving, and nurturing empathy, advocacy, and a positive sense of self.
 She is also dedicated to supporting the continual growth and development of teachers so that they can give their best to children and find deep fulfillment in their professional lives.

-Deadre completed her B.A. from National College of Education (National-Louis University), holds two Illinois teaching certificates (Elementary and Early Childhood Education), and has taught many Chicago children from age three through 8th grade.
-Her experiences include teaching music to the whole school, developing integrated curriculum themes, teaching literature-based reading and writing, and differentiating instruction in order to reach each child.
-After teaching Chicago Public School children for more than twenty years and then leading workshops for parents of children PreK through 3rd grade, Deadre is very happy to be part of this special community of families.
-She especially enjoys watching and supporting the natural process of literacy develop through play in young children.
+Deadre completed her B.A. from National College of Education (National-Louis University).
+She holds two Illinois teaching certificates (Elementary and Early Childhood Education), and has taught many Chicago children from age three up through 8th grade.
+Her varied experiences include teaching music to the whole school, developing integrated curriculum themes, and teaching literature-based reading and writing.
+After teaching Chicago Public School children for more than twenty years and then leading workshops for parents of children PreK through 3rd grade and tutoring privately, Deadre is very happy to be part of this special community of families.
+She especially enjoys watching and supporting the natural process of literacy development through play in young children.
 Deadre is the mother of two adult children, and a busy grandma to Chloe and Miles.

 Junipers & Oaks Teacher (12th year at FTCNS)

 Mary graduated from the University of Chicago in 2000 with an undergraduate degree in English and Italian literature.
 She had always been fascinated with how children learn, and this led her to find teaching jobs after college.
-She taught preschool for several years and then 3rd grade in a parochial school before returning to grad school at the Erikson Institute to get her Masters Degree and teaching certificate.
-She is especially interested in exploring math and science with young children, and she has significant experience in implementing story dictation/dramatization programs in the classroom.
-Mary really likes to get kids reflecting on their own thinking and learning!
-In her spare time, you can find her playing bluegrass music on her mandolin, singing, cooking, reading, and spending time with her husband and kids.
+She taught preschool for several years and then 3rd grade in a parochial school before returning to graduate school at the Erikson Institute to get her Masters Degree in Early Childhood Education and teaching certificate.
+Her favorite part of teaching is having deep, interesting, and hilarious conversations with kids – noticing things together, reflecting on them, coming up with ideas and questions and possible answers.
+In her spare time, you can find her playing bluegrass music on her mandolin, contra dancing, singing, cooking, reading, and spending time with her husband and kids.
+Her son Gus is a recent Families Together alum!

 Jill has come full circle in her career as an early childhood educator.
 She started teaching preschool at Families Together in 2002 when the school consisted of only two classes and she was pursuing her B.A. in Early Childhood Education at Northeastern Illinois University.
 After four years, she left FTCNS to pursue different experiences, including living abroad in Barcelona, Spain for six months to immerse herself in the Spanish language.
 When she returned, she continued her professional journey as a Master and Mentor Teacher at Christopher House.
 During this time, Jill continued her education, receiving an endorsement in English as a Second Language along with completing her M.A in Teacher Leadership at Roosevelt University.
 Throughout her journey, Jill has been greatly influenced by the the ideals and theories of the Reggio Emilia Approach.
 She is passionate about implementing emergent curriculum in the classroom and using different art media to extend children’s ideas and theories.
 Most recently Jill has been the studio arts teacher for a CPS preschool program in the Beverly neighborhood where she guided children through material art explorations to support their learning.